 I ended up with the closest match, which is called Distant Gray.

 The gutters and the eaves are painted the Distant Gray.
 I have decided that the trim paint is close enough to the color of the PVC trim that I will not need to paint the trim to match.
+The downspouts are laying right on top of the PVC trim and you have to be very close before you notice any difference.

 Unfortunately the Distant Gray does not cover as well as the Van Deusen Blue.
 Whereas I was able to use only one coat of the blue I have had to paint all the trim items twice.